w3c/webextensions/proposals/hasCrossSiteAncestor.md

 If no value is set for hasCrossSiteAncestor cookies with both true and false values for hasCrossSiteAncestor will be returned.
 Otherwise, cookies will be returned that match the topLevelSite and the passed value for hasCrossSiteAncestor.

 - `cookies.set()`:
-As described the Abuse Mitigations section, this method will not allow a hasCrossSiteAncestor value of false, if the URL associated with the cookie and the topLevelSite in the partitionKey are not first party.
+As described the Abuse Mitigations section, this method will not allow a hasCrossSiteAncestor value of false, if the URL associated with the cookie and the topLevelSite in the partitionKey are not first-party.
 If this is attempted, an error will be returned.
 If no topLevelSite is provided and a hasCrossSiteAncestor value is provided, the cookie will not be set and an error will be returned.

 - `cookies.remove()`:
 If no value is set for hasCrossSiteAncestor, cookies.remove() will not consider the hasCrossSiteAncestor value when determing the cookie to remove.
 If no topLevelSite value is included in the partitionKey object and a value is set for hasCrossSiteAncestor, no cookie will be removed and an error will be returned.